Boleo Project, Mexico

-The dissolved metals will be recovered at high efficiency from the wash solution and concentrated in four independent solvent extraction circuits, two electrowinning circuits and a fluid bed drying operation to produce high-quality copper and cobalt metal cathode and zinc sulphate monohydrate crystals.
+The dissolved metals are recovered at high-efficiency from the wash solution and concentrated in four independent solvent extraction circuits, two electrowinning circuits and a fluid bed drying operation to produce high-quality copper and cobalt metal cathode and zinc sulphate monohydrate crystals.

-Direct solvent extraction technology will be used in the second solvent extraction circuit to separate Mn from Co and Zn in the process solution.
+Direct solvent extraction technology is used in the second solvent extraction circuit to separate Mn from Co and Zn in the process solution.

 FELUWA was awarded a contract to supply quintuplex pumps for tailings disposal at the mine.